Ena-Shepherd/blog/src/content/posts/Hacking my old smartphone.md

 category: Personal projects
 draft: false
 ---
-# Repurposing an Old Smartphone for Cybersecurity Projects: Galaxy S4 Case Study
+# Repurposing an old smartphone for cybersecurity projects: Galaxy S4 case study

 In the world of cybersecurity and decentralized communication technologies, projects like **ATAK** (Android Team Awareness Kit) and **Meshtastic** are attracting growing interest.